electrode-io/fynpo/packages/fyn/README.md

 It also has a special `fynlocal` mode that's a better [npm link] for handling local packages.

-If your development in NodeJS are typically simple and involves only a single module or small applications, then `fyn`'s advantage may not be apparent to you, but if your NodeJS project is large and complex, then fyn may be helpful to you.
+If your development in Node.js are typically simple and involves only a single module or small applications, then `fyn`'s advantage may not be apparent to you, but if your Node.js project is large and complex, then fyn may be helpful to you.
 Please read further to learn more.

 ## Enhanced `npm link`